practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/COBOL/README.md

 2026-02-24: [IBM Sinks Most Since 2000 as Anthropic Touts Cobol Tool](https://finance.yahoo.com/news/ibm-sinks-most-since-2000-210436663.html)

-..allegedly still widely used COBOL made it into the news again recently, and so I just got curious how this archaic, general purpose programming language (*1960: https://en.wikipedia.org/wiki/COBOL#History_and_specification) would do in this microbenchmark program.
+..allegedly still widely used COBOL made it into the news again, and so I just got curious how this archaic, general purpose programming language (*1960: https://en.wikipedia.org/wiki/COBOL#History_and_specification) would do in this microbenchmark program.

 <br/>